Chromospheric Dynamics and Heating

 Spicules and fibrils: Analyze the dynamics of jet-like features that inject mass and energy into the corona.

-Map chromospheric fields: Provide reliable measurements of the magnetic field vector in the chromosphere, a historically difficult task.
+Map chromospheric fields: Provide reliable measurements of the magnetic field vector in the chromosphere, a persistent challenging task.